Mon – Sun: 24/7 Plumbing

 A gas leak can trigger respiratory issues and cause explosions if left untreated.
 We are sure nobody wants that to happen.
 It is crucial to identify a gas leak in the initial stages.

-After locating a gas leak, don’t forget to turn off the gas and open doors and windows for proper ventilation.
-Also, contact a professional immediately to save you from more significant troubles.
+After locating a gas leak, remember to turn off the gas and open doors and windows for proper ventilation.
+Also, contact a professional immediately to prevent more serious troubles.

 And if you need an emergency gas fitter in Melbourne, contact our experts!